thegameofcode/iris/docs/api.md

 The current object listen to a particular event (`eventName`) on the `target` object.
-The advantage of using this form, instead of iris.Event.on, is that `listen` adds the event listener in a safe way to prevent memory leaks and you can remove or pause or resume all listeners at once later on.
+The advantage of using this form, instead of [iris.Event.on(eventName, listener)](#iriseventoneventname-listener), is that `listen` adds the event listener in a safe way to prevent memory leaks and you can remove or pause or resume all listeners at once later on.

 When the `target` is destroyed the listener is removed automatically and when the current object is destroyed, all registered listeners are removed on the targets.